 What is the best way to learn NLP…

-For many people how we learned at school sets the standard by which we gauge all future educational opportunities.
+For most of us school learning sets the standard by which we gauge future learning opportunities.

 Learning NLP is, or should be, different.
 Why?

 Because NLP is about skill rather than information.
 It’s about what you can DO rather than what you know.